Tony Mendez

 Antonio Joseph Mendez (November 15, 1940 – January 19, 2019) was an American technical operations officer for the Central Intelligence Agency (CIA), who specialized in support of clandestine and covert CIA operations.
 He wrote four memoirs about his CIA experiences.

 Mendez was decorated, and is now widely known, for his on-the-scene management of the "Canadian Caper" during the Iran hostage crisis.
 He exfiltrated six American diplomats from Iran in January 1980 by arranging to have them pose as a Canadian film crew.
 As part of their cover, the diplomats carried passports issued by the Canadian government to document them as Canadian citizens.

 After declassification of records, the full details of the operation were reported in a 2007 article by Joshuah Bearman in Wired magazine.
 This was loosely adapted for the screenplay and development of the 2012 Academy Award-winning film Argo, directed by Ben Affleck, who also starred as Mendez.
 Mendez attended the 70th Golden Globe Awards to give a speech about the film, where it was nominated for (and later won) Best Motion Picture – Drama.

 Early life and education

 Mendez was born in Eureka, Nevada, in 1940 to John George Mendez and Neva June Tognoni.
 He attended local public schools.
-His father was Mexican of mestizo descent, and his mother had Italian and French ancestry.
+His father was of Mexican descent, and his mother had Italian and French ancestry.
 In an interview by Open Your Eyes magazine, Mendez said that his father died when he was quite young.
 As he never really learned to speak Spanish and was cut off from his father's Mexican-American culture, he did not identify as Hispanic.

 When Mendez was a teen, his family moved to Colorado.
 After graduating from Englewood high school, he studied art at the University of Colorado.